bambinos/bambi/docs/getting_started.rst

         '1|student',
         # Random classroom intercepts
         '1|classroom',
-        # Random treatment slopes distributed over schools;school intercepts will also be automtically added
+        # Random treatment slopes distributed over schools;
+        # school intercepts will also be automtically added
         'treatment|school',
-        # A random set of subject slopes for each level of the combination of factors a and b, with subject intercepts excluded
+        # A random set of subject slopes for each level of
+        # the combination of factors a and b, with subject
+        # intercepts excluded
         '0+a*b|subject'
     ]
     model.add(random=random_terms)